heroiclabs/nakama/docs/ADMIN_DASHBOARD_LIVEOPS_GUIDE.md

 | Storage | Analytics storage browser |
 | Diagnose | Runtime env/RPC/storage diagnostics |

-Current audit result: the legacy dashboard loads at `/admin-dashboard/legacy-analytics/` and still has its own login overlay.
-Because it is embedded in the React analytics page, it may require a second login unless session storage already contains the legacy admin token.
+Current audit result: the standalone dashboard is kept at `https://nakama.intelli-verse-x.ai/analytics.html`.
+The duplicate `/admin-dashboard/legacy-analytics/` route redirects to that canonical URL.

 ### 5. Use MCP for Higher-Level Decisions